KatePonochovna/gitlearn/readme.md

-# Git and GitHun course
+# Git and GitHub course

 Crash course for Git by Kate